jsoconno/architectures/README.md

 * `label (str)` - the label given to the Cluster or Group
 * `**attrs` - keyword arguments that are used to pass attributes to the Cluster or Group to override defaults

-If no label is given, the Node will appear without a label or with a defined default label.
-The default for word wrap is true.
+If no label is given, Clusters and Groups will appear without a label.

 For more information on available Node attributes, check out the [Graphviz Attributes Documentation](https://graphviz.org/doc/info/attrs.html).

 ### Part 5 - Connecting Nodes and Clusters
-A collection of Nodes and Clusters or Groups (henceforth referred to only as Clusters) might not be all that useful by themselves.
-To start showing relationships between Nodes and Clusters, you will want to draw lines between them.
+A collection of Nodes, Clusters, and Groups might not be all that useful by themselves.
+To start defining relationships, you will want to draw lines between them.
 This can be done using the `Edge` and `Flow` objects.

-You can draw Edges and Flows between any combination of Nodes and Clusters or lists of Nodes and Clusters.
-It is important to assign Nodes and Clusters to a variable so they can be referenced when drawing Edges or Flows.
+It is important to assign Nodes, Clusters, and Groups to a variable so they can be referenced when drawing Edges or Flows.

-The example below shows several different scenarios and builds on the previous example.
+The example below shows several different scenarios and builds on the previous example in Part 4.

 ```
 with Graph("My Graph"):